icewolfz/jiMUD/docs/immortal.md

 ## Known Issues

-- Dragging multiple files and dropping outside to other applications will only drop the first file, all others ignored.
+- Dragging multiple files and dropping outside to other applications/windows will only drop the first file, all others ignored.
 This is a limitation of electron drag and drop support, until it is added it can not be supported outside of application
 - Queue pausing, The remote server only allows 2 uploads and 2 downloads at once, if you pause active upload or downloads you will receive in progress errors.